-Bovine colostrum may provide the best substitute and/or addition to breast milk for mothers who cannot breastfeed, have adopted a baby, or need to supplement their baby’s formula.
-Colostrum was designed by nature as the first food for infants and contains critical nutritional factors to help fortify a baby’s immune system and put him or her on the path to good health.
+Bovine colostrum may provide the best substitute and/or complement to breastmilk for mothers who cannot breastfeed, have adopted a baby, or need to supplement their baby’s formula.
+Colostrum was designed by nature as the first food for infants and contains critical nutritional factors that help fortify a baby’s immune system and put him or her on the path to good health.

 What Is Breastfeeding?